top of page

 • Why does Blue Moon Acres perform *Preliminary* Hips/Elbows through OFA (vs Official)?

-We complete OFA preliminary hip & elbow screening between 7-12 months old in order to determine if a dog will fit into our breeding program.
+We complete OFA preliminary hip & elbow screening at 12-15 months old in order to determine if a dog will fit into our breeding program.
 We want to know as early as possible if a dog has signs of Canine Hip Dysplasia (CHD).
-When screened between 7-12 months old, OFA states that what we see at one year is indicative of what we will see at 2 years old at a 93.8% rate.
+When screened at 12 months old, OFA states that what we see at one year is indicative of what we will see at 2 years old at a 93.8% rate.
+When screened at 13-18 months old, OFA states that what we see at one year is indicative of what we will see at 2 years old at a 95.2% rate.

 • Why can't I find OFA Certification on the OFA website?